-There are no fiscal impacts.
-The Investment Policy conforms to California Government Code and if revised as proposed, will comply with CDIAC's best practices designed to meet the City's short and long term cash flow needs.
+There are no fiscal impacts to the City for adopting the City's Investment Policy.
+The policy conforms to California Government Code and complies with best practices designed to meet the City's short and long-term cash flow needs by managing safety, liquidity and yield in a prudent manner.